skyscrapers/terraform-opensearch/README.md

 ### Version 6.0.0 to 7.0.0

-Behavior of this module in function of backups has changed much between versions 6.0.0 and 7.0.0.
-Make sure to read the [upgrade guide](#version-600-to-700).
+Behavior of this module in function of backups has changed much between versions 6.0.0 and 7.0.0:

 - Replace the `snapshot_bucket_enabled` variable with `s3_snapshots_enabled`
   - Note: This will also enable the Lambda for automated backups